OpenAPI

 The OpenAPI creation pipeline

-Finally, we’ll use a simplified example to demonstrate how to use the generated SDK and how to add SDK creation to a CI/CD pipeline so that Speakeasy automatically creates fresh SDKs whenever your Hono API changes in the future.
+Finally, we’ll use a simplified example to demonstrate how to use the generated SDK and how to add SDK creation to a CI/CD pipeline so that Speakeasy automatically generates fresh SDKs whenever your Hono API changes in the future.

 Requirements